Why Is My Fig Tree Wilting?

 In some cases, nutrient imbalance or soil compaction plays a role.
 Roots growing in compacted or depleted soil may have difficulty absorbing both water and nutrients, leading to reduced leaf strength and turgor.

-When This Is Completely Normal
+When Wilting Is Completely Normal

 There are times when wilting is a normal, temporary condition.
 During the hottest part of the day, fig leaves may droop slightly and recover in the evening as temperatures fall.
 This type of daily wilting is common in warm climates and does not indicate damage.